Tango, Posture and Hold

 Head is a little more picked up to give it Tango attitude.

-More strongly out to left, fill in Man's arm.
+More strongly out to left, fill in Man's arm in the space Man created.
 Lift left side up to Man.
 But don't pull left shoulder back.
 Left shoulder needs to be more forward.

 Stay "forward" with weight on foot, bend knees (send knees forward, not down, legs would feel burning after a while), use glute muscle sending hip more forward, connect with partner.
 Lady's R thigh touches Man's R thigh.